keita-dc/us-output-gap/README.md

 ## Current code

 I'm using 52 timesteps (i.e. one year).
 Data is processed through PCA (30 top principal components are used).
-Train data shape is (1469, 52, 30).
+Train data also includes output gap at the time and its shape is (1469, 52, 31).
+Target is output gap of 6 month forward.

 ```
         regressor = Sequential()